pypewpew/pew-pygame/README.md

 The keys of the PewPew can be emulated by the arrow keys and `x` and `z`.

 The emulator does not support brightness.

+You can change the display size by setting the `PEWPEW_SCALE` environment variable to an integer according to your screen resolution.
+If you want 4 times the initial size, set it to 4.